Why the Safety and Employability Pathway Produces More Employable, More Sustainable Careers

 • A joint 2025–2030 forecast projects 628,000 wind professionals needed by 2030, with demand growth especially strong in operations and maintenance.

-What it usually looks like
+Non-standard training…what it usually looks like

 Non-standard training is not “bad.”
 It’s simply training that:

-• varies from provider to provider,
+• varies provider to provider,

 • is harder for employers to compare,